 There are however reasons why bank owned property or foreclosures can sell lower than a normally owned property and here are some reasons why:

 - sold ‘as-is’

 You can sometimes buy a foreclosure for less than its loan balance but that doesn’t mean the bank will sell the foreclosure for less than market value.
-A foreclosure price will generally reflect the value of the homes around it but because of the reasons listed above it will sell for less than a home in ideal condition.
+A foreclosure price will generally reflect the value of the homes around it but because of the reasons listed above, it will sell less than a well-kept home in ideal condition.